Euro zone yields steady with focus on comments from ECB policy makers

 By Alun John

-LONDON, June 7 (Reuters) - Euro zone bond yields were stable on Wednesday, as traders awaited public appearances from several European Central Bank policy makers ahead of the pre-meeting quiet period.
+LONDON, June 7 (Reuters) - Euro zone bond yields were stable on Wednesday, as traders watched a string of public appearances from European Central Bank policy makers ahead of the pre-meeting quiet period.

 Executive board member Isabel Schnabel was out of the blocks early, telling a Belgian newspaper, "Given the high uncertainty about the persistence of inflation, the costs of doing too little continue to be greater than the costs of doing too much."